BestTimesToVisit.com Logo

 safety

-York is a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like The Shambles or around the train station at night.
-Keep your valuables secure and be mindful of your drink in pubs.
-Most visitors have no issues, but a little common sense goes a long way.
+York is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded tourist areas like The Shambles at peak times.
+Keep your valuables secure and be mindful of uneven pavements and steps when walking around the historic sites after dark.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.